Summer Workshops and Camps

 One week intensive programs during the summer.

 Each summer brings new and exciting projects to YSF.
 We often pilot new initiatives and/or collaborate with other organizations over the summer.
-Here are some of our past program offerings.
+Here are some of our current and past program offerings.
 It feels like camp for us too!

 YSF at New York Film Academy, Universal Studios

 July 15 through July 19, 2013.
 Free.
-By Invitation only.
+By invitation only.

 “People telling me that I have talent, and helping me to progress that talent…That’s mind-blowing!”